 (l) The attendance requirements prescribed in sections 15-802, 15-803 and 15-821.

-(m) The right to public review of courses of study and textbooks pursuant to sections 15-721 and 15-722.
+(m) The right to public review of courses of study, textbooks and library books and materials pursuant to sections 15-721 and 15-722.

 (n) The right to be excused from school attendance for religious purposes pursuant to section 15-806.